dis-Is-Fine/advent-of-code/day 6/part 1/explanation.md

 $s = s_e - s_s + 1$

-And here we have the solution to the puzzle
+And here we have the solution to the puzzle.
+As a bonus, there is geogebra calculator for todays puzzle in day 6 folder.
+Set $t$ and $r$, then read solution in $s$.
+Geogebra calculator is working exactly like desribed in this explanation.